 NLP has been used extensively in various fields for various purposes.
 Discussed below are three of the most popular areas where NLP is implemented:

-b) In the domain of business, it has been used to carry out work-related tasks, like increasing a person’s productivity or helping a person advance in career.
+b) In the domain of business, it has been used to carry out work-related tasks, like increasing a person’s productivity or helping a person advance in a career.

 c) NLP is also being used as a form of therapy for various mental health issues such as depression, anxiety disorders, post-traumatic stress disorder, etc.